Rod memory: Description

+Rod memory was developed as a way to build memory systems equivalent to core memory more cheaply and easily.

-Instead of magnetic rings, the cores, rod memory uses magnetic bars surrounded by a metal coil.
-Instead of the electrical current running linearly and the magnetic field around the core, in rod memory the current runs around the solenoid and the magnetic field is linear in the rod.
+Instead of magnetic rings used in core memory, rod memory uses magnetic bars surrounded by a metal coil.
+In contrast with core, where the electrical current runs linearly generating a magnetic field around the core, in rod memory the current runs around the solenoid and the magnetic field is linear in the rod.
 The end result is essentially the same, however, with the bits being represented by the direction of the magnetic field in the rod.
 To do this, the rods are placed in the middle of tiny solenoids, which produce a linear field in one direction or the other depending on which direction the current is flowing.
 The sense/inhibit line is constructed by winding the rod itself in a separate wire coil.
 This two-wire linear select mode of operation has inherent drawbacks in the way memory can be accessed, which is generally solved with slightly more complex input/output circuitry.

 The bars were formed by electroplating a 97% iron/3% nickel plate onto beryllium-copper wire 10 thousandth of an inch in diameter (10 mils), coating it in polyurethane, and curing it in an oven.
 The long length of coated wire is then wound with thin copper ribbon, 10 mil wide and 2.5 mil thick, coated in urethane again, and then cut into 6-inch long bars.
 Separately, another machine is fed copper wire and periodically creates small coils of ten windings forming a solenoid.
 The assembly machinery then left a short section of the wire unbent, before winding another solenoid into the wire, and so on.
 The result is a string of coils on the wire, which from a distance looked like a series of knots evenly spaced along a rope.
-A number of these ropes were then laid parallel to each other and a second set of straight wires run parallel to the ropes so they lay under one end of the solenoids.
-The assembly is then completed by inserting one of the rods though a series of the solenoids and the potting the entire assembly.
+A number of these ropes were then laid parallel to each other and a second set of straight wires ran parallel to the ropes so they lay under one end of the solenoids.
+The assembly is then completed by inserting one of the rods through a series of solenoids and of the potting the entire assembly.
 The result is a single plane of memory, which is then assembled into a larger frame to form a complete memory with multiple bit planes.